OronNadiv/drnadiv.com/content/blog/12-to-18-months/index.md

 - If your baby has been on formula, she no longer needs formula for her nutritional needs.
 Some parents continue their children on "toddler formulas," but these are not necessary.
 Babies do not need more than about 16 ounces of milk per day, and too much milk can limit your baby's appetite for solid foods.

 - Many parents transition to whole milk at this time.
-Whole milk is a convenient source of fat, protein, calcium, and some (but not enough) Vitamin D. It is not, however, necessary since toddlers can get these nutrients from other foods as well.
-If you choose to give your toddler whole milk, it's important to give no more than 16 ounces per day.
-Too much whole milk can lead to iron deficiency anemia.
-Please avoid giving 2%, 1% and non-fat milk until your toddler is at least 18 months old
+While whole milk is a convenient source of fat, protein, calcium, and some (but not enough) Vitamin D, it is neither necessary nor healthy for your toddler.
+If you choose to give your toddler whole milk, it's very important to give no more than 16 ounces per day.
+And make sure to work on weaning the bottle now as well.  **Too much cow's milk often causes iron deficiency anemia.** Please avoid giving 2%, 1% and non-fat milk until your toddler is at least 18 months old

 - You can also give a multivitamin with Vitamin D and iron. **Toddlers and bigger kids should continue taking a [Vitamin D supplement](https://www.healthychildren.org/English/healthy-living/nutrition/Pages/Vitamin-D-On-the-Double.aspx) through childhood.** If you are not giving an iron supplement, make sure to continue giving your toddler [iron-rich foods](https://thrive.kaiserpermanente.org/care-near-you/northern-california/sanfrancisco/wp-content/uploads/sites/11/2017/01/IronReHandoutToddlers.pdf).
 Iron is a key ingredient for early brain development.

 ![iron rich food for kids](./iron-rich-food-for-kids-featured.jpg)

 - 12 months is also the time to start weaning your toddler off the bottle and pacifier since they [promote tooth decay](https://www.healthychildren.org/English/ages-stages/baby/teething-tooth-care/Pages/How-to-Prevent-Tooth-Decay-in-Your-Baby.aspx).
-I know this is not easy for many families, but knowing that milk is no longer a crucial part of your toddler’s diet can help.
-The earlier you attempt to stop the bottle, the easier it will be.
+I know this is not easy for many families, but the earlier you attempt to stop the bottle, the easier it will be.
 You may provide liquids via a straw or regular cup.
 I like the 360 toddler cups, which allow toddlers to use a "regular" cup with less spilling.

 ## Dental Health